Great Diamond Island: History

+Great Diamond Island used to be named Great Hog Island.

 Diamond Cove was initially an artistic retreat community, hosting visitors such as Henry Wadsworth Longfellow and Harriet Beecher Stowe, and it included amenities including a nine-hole golf course.
 At the time of the Spanish–American War, the island was converted almost entirely to a military base to defend Casco Bay.
 Fort McKinley was constructed between 1891 and 1907 and remained in service until the end of World War II in 1945.
 The property at Diamond Cove remained abandoned for decades, until its renovation to the community it is today.